yyuqing-42/Predicting-Housing-Prices/README.md

 - The Scale-Location plot shows the residual points appear randomly spread.
 In another word, my model has a constant variance.

 - The Residual vs Leverage plot shows there is no bad leverage points.

+## Conclusion

+My model is valid model.
+However, I have more time, I will definitly do more research and transform or combine more predictors to improve the R2.